EGRP News Flash - November 7, 2012

 In June 2012, EGRP published a commentary in Cancer Epidemiology, Biomarkers & Prevention inviting input via the Program's Cancer Epidemiology Matters Blog about the major questions and approaches to be addressed in the next decade to impact public health.
 Comments on the blog posts are still welcome and will be used to shape the Workshop discussion and future initiatives.

 The meeting space will limit the number of in-person participants; however, the Workshop will be videocast so that those who are unable to participate in person may join the Workshop virtually.
-Registration for the Workshop is required even if you will be participating online.
 More details describing how to participate virtually will be available soon on the Workshop website.